-- 1. Utilize electronic health records whenever possible to accurately capture patient contact information, demographic information, screening eligibility, patient/family history for cervical or breast cancer, and follow-up information. - 2.
-Work with all departments to consolidate the gathering of patient information (avoid the need for patients to provide duplicate information at different stations). - 3.
+- 1. Utilize electronic health records whenever possible to accurately capture patient contact information, demographic information, screening eligibility, patient/family history for cervical or breast cancer, and follow-up information. - Work with all departments to consolidate the gathering of patient information (avoid the need for patients to provide duplicate information at different stations). - 3.
 Verify information gathered from preregistered patients.
 Reminder: patients should use the same name that is on their photo ID. - 4.
 Have patients communicate how they would like to be contacted.
 This may include postcard, phone call/text, email, or mail. - 5.
 Have the patients indicate if they need an interpreter during the program.
 If they do, then connect them with one or let them know how to identify an interpreter at the program (interpreters that are walking around the health fair should be clearly marked with a nametag indicating what language they speak). - 6.
 Have patients complete registration forms, HIPAA forms, media releases and waivers, as necessary. - 7.
 Create a program agenda listing locations and times of other activities, education and screenings taking place during your See, Test & Treat program that women can participate in while waiting for test results.
 Provide this information as a handout or poster or both.
 Orient volunteers prior to the event; make sure to explain this to patients when they are checking in. - 8.
-Provide an activity card so patients can check off when they complete an activity or receive a screening. - 9.
+Provide a pre-made folder with all patient documents needed for program participation will need for participating in the program, including an activity card so patients can check off when they complete an activity or receive a screening, appointment times, media releases, and patient evaluations. - 9.
 Remind women of the importance to remain at the program to get results and complete a post-program questionnaire (utilize an incentive if needed). - 10.
 If a paper-based patient registration system is used, ensure there are multiple copies so that gynecology, mammography, and the laboratory have necessary information for initial testing and follow-up procedures. - 11.
-Have a system for ensuring that patient contact information has been captured, should paper forms be lost or misplaced. - 12.
-Have a system in place for efficiently locating patients when their results are ready- consider using a restaurant paging type device.
+Have a system for ensuring that patient contact information has been captured, should paper forms be lost or misplaced.

+12. Have a system in place for efficiently locating patients when their results are ready- consider using a restaurant paging type device.